 Indian Peaks Wilderness

 Indian Peaks Wilderness is known for its alpine lakes nestled underneath jagged, rocky peaks.
 It’s got plenty of easy options for ceremonies with family and guests.
-With hikes ranging from easier too hard, you can get further away from the crowds with amazing high country views but without working too hard.
+With hikes ranging from easy to hard, you can get further away from the crowds with amazing high-country views but without working too hard.

 - Elevation: 10,500 ft

-- Permit: no permit required but timed entry reservation into Brainard Lake Recreation is required during peak seasons
+- Permit: no permit is required but a timed entry reservation into Brainard Lake Recreation is required during peak seasons

 Steamboat Springs, Colorado

 Steamboat Springs is a favorite little mountain town amongst the many.
-With a gondola, tons of surrounding hikes and lakes, and a super cool hot springs it’s a great place for an elopement.
-In the summer time you can tube the yampa, hike Hahns Peak, or paddle board Pearl Lake.
+With a gondola, tons of surrounding hikes and lakes, and super cool hot springs it’s a great place for an elopement.
+In the summertime you can tube the yampa, hike Hahns Peak, or paddle board Pearl Lake.